daenamcclintock/NFT_Art_Generator/art_engine/README.md

 npm install
 ```

-## Usage ℹ️
+## Usage

 Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.
 You can name the assets anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
 You can optionally change the delimiter `#` to anything you would like to use in the variable `rarityDelimiter` in the `src/config.js` file.

-Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be your layer folders name in order of the back layer to the front layer.
+Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be the exact layer folder names in order of the back layer to the front layer.

 _Example:_ If you were creating a portrait design, you might have a background, then a head, a mouth, eyes, eyewear, and then headwear, so your `layersOrder` would look something like this: